 INTRAMUSCULAR FAT EBV (%) is an estimate of the genetic difference in the percentage of intramuscular fat at the 12/13th rib site in a 400 kg carcase.
 Depending on market targets, larger more positive values are generally more favourable.

-There are currently three different selection indexes calculated for New Zealand Angus animals.
+There are currently two different selection indexes calculated for New Zealand Angus animals.
 These are Self-Replacing, Ease of Caving and Angus Pure.
 Each selection index describes a different production/market scenario and relates to a typical commercial herd in New Zealand that is targeting the following specifications.

 Index values are reported as EBVs, in units of relative earning capacity ($’s) for a given market.
 They reflect both the short-term profit generated by a sire through the sale of his progeny, and the longer-term profit generated by his daughters in a self-replacing cow herd.
 More information is available on selecting animals using a selection index.

 The Index values are derived using BreedObject technology.
 More information is available from the BreedObject web site.